 Find patient experience ratings with 351 clinics in 35 Washington counties.
 The primary care clinics represent 114 different primary care medical groups.
 Patients rated getting timely appointments, communications with their doctors and other providers, coordinating patient care, office staff, overall rating and more.
 Survey done in Fall 2017, with a solid 26% response rate.
 FQHC patient ratings are included.
 Medical Group ratings are grouped as Better, Average or Worse.
 Clinic-specific ratings start on page 14.
 Timely publication by WA Health Alliance, Feb.
 2018

-Compare WI physician clinics on measures related to satisfaction with getting a timely doctor’s appt.), patient recommendations on clinics; scores for diabetes, heart care, high blood pressure, smoking & osteoporosis screening, pneumonia shot, screening for Breast Cancer, Cervical Cancer & Colorectal Cancer; Ischemic Vascular Disease care, BMI, Depression screening and more.
-Includes Affinity, Aspirus, Aurora, Bellin, Ascension Columbia St. Mary’s and Wheaton, SSM Dean, Mayo Clinic Eau Claire and Franciscan, Froedert, Gundersen Clinic, Marshfield Clinic, Mercy, Meriter, Prevea, Primary Care Associates Appleton, ProHealth, ThedaCare, UW Health and others.
+Physician group ratings from the Wisconsin Collaborative (WCHQ).
+Compare Wisconsin doctor clinics on scores for behavioral health (Depression screening); diabetes, cancer screening (Breast Cancer, Cervical Cancer & Colorectal Cancer); heart care, high blood pressure, tobacco use; HPV vaccine, pediatric vaccines, well child visits; Oral health and more.
+Includes Affinity, Aspirus, Aurora, Bellin, Ascension Columbia St. Mary’s and Wheaton, Associated Physicians, SSM Dean, Mayo Clinic Eau Claire and Franciscan La Crosse, Fort Healthcare, Froedert, Gundersen Clinic, Marshfield Clinic, Mercy, Meriter Unity Point, Monroe, Prairie Clinic, Prevea, Primary Care Associates Appleton, ProHealth, Reedsburg, ThedaCare, UW Health, Wildwood and others.
 Some medical groups report scores by individual clinic location.
-The Sort-by-Rank option helps you see better performers on the top of your list for some items.
-Easy to read reports by WI Collaborative for Healthcare Quality; 2016 and 2017 data
+The Sort-by-Result option helps you see better performers on the top of your list for some items.
+Bar chart reports; use the hover feature in order to see the actual performance scores.
+Reports by WI Collaborative for Healthcare Quality (WCHQ); 2019 data

-Interactive facility search for ACR-accredited facilities: Breast Ultrasound, MRI, Mammography, Radiation Oncology, CT (computed tomography or CAT scan), Nuclear Medicine and PET, Stereotactic Breast Biopsy and Ultrasound
+Find a diagnostic imaging center that is accredited by the American College of Radiology.
+Consumers can search for ACR-accredited facilities in Breast Ultrasound, MRI, Mammography, Radiation Oncology, CT (computed tomography or CAT scan), Nuclear Medicine and PET, Stereotactic Breast Biopsy and Ultrasound

-Compare results for NHS Trusts and Independent hospitals of all types in England.
+Compare healthcare quality results for NHS Trusts and Independent hospitals of all types in England.
 CareQuality Commission provides inspection ratings of Outstanding, Good, Requires Improvement or Inadequate.
 Overall Rating shown, as are how well the hospitals met standards for Safe, Effective, Caring, Responsive and Well-Led.
-Inspection reports current through 2018
+Mental Health hospitals are included. cqc.org Inspection reports current through 2020.

-Facility Inspection Reports by the Office of Regulatory Services at DHR – Locate any state-licensed, registered or certified health facility (including ESRD) or assisted living personal care homes in GA.
-Updated for 2017.
+Find Georgia healthcare facility Inspection Reports through the Georgia Department of Community Health.
+Use the map program called GaMap2Care to locate any state-licensed, registered or certified health facility (including ESRD) or assisted living personal care homes in GA.
 Check to see if there is a report available.
 Limited comparative information.
 Most hospitals do NOT have inspection violation reports.
 Nursing home and home health reports are referred to the federal NursingHomeCompare and HomeHealthCompare Web sites

-The PA Dept. of Health provides a search by county for an Ambulatory Surgical Center, Birth Center, Community Mental Health Center, FQHC, Outpatient Rehab, End Stage Renal Disease, Home Health Agency, Home Care, Hospice, Hospital, Intermediate Care for Individuals with Intellectual Disabilities, Nursing Homes, Pediatric Extended Care, Speech and Physical Therapy, Abortion, Psychiatric Residential Treatment Facility, and Rural Health Clinic.
-Many of the sites have links to facility-specific inspection survey reports
+Find a licensed healthcare facility or home health agency in Pennsylvania.
+Use the directory or locator to search by county for an Ambulatory Surgical Center, Birth Center, Community Mental Health Center, FQHC, Outpatient Rehab, End Stage Renal Disease, Home Health Agency, Home Care, Hospice, Hospital, Intermediate Care for Individuals with Intellectual Disabilities, Nursing Home, Pediatric Extended Care, Speech and Physical Therapy, Abortion, Psychiatric Residential Treatment Facility, and Rural Health Clinic in PA.
+Many of the sites have links to facility-specific inspection survey reports.
+Pennsylvania Department of Health

-Find surgical site infection rates at SC hospitals for colon surgery, hysterectomy (abdominal), hip and knee replacements, and heart bypass (CABG), 2016 data.
+Compare hospital infection rates (HAIs) at South Carolina hospitals.
+Surgical site infection rates at SC hospitals for colon surgery, hysterectomy (abdominal), hip and knee replacements, and heart bypass (CABG), 2017 data.
 Central line infections in hospital ICUs, c. difficile and MRSA also shown; compare hospitals for each type of infection.
-Provided by state Department of Health (DHEC), Sept.
-2017
+Also check the list of facilities for rates of vaccination of healthcare workers in nursing homes and hospitals for annual influenza.
+Provided by South Carolina state Department of Health (DHEC)